jalilbm/food-trucks-locator/ReadMe.md

 As the `db.sqlite3` is provided this step can be skipped.

-To test populating the database with the `csv` food truck data using a custom Django command:
+You can test populating the database with the `csv` food truck data using a custom Django command:

 ```bash
 python manage.py load_food_trucks /absolute/path/to/food-truck-data.csv